ivy-llc/gym/README.rst

 Run Through
 -----------

-The different environemnts can be visualized via a simple script, which executes random motion for 250 steps in one of the environments.
+The different environments can be visualized via a simple script, which executes random motion for 250 steps in one of the environments.
 The script is available in the demos_ folder, as file ``run_through.py``.
 First, we select a random backend framework to use for the examples, from the options